Ruppert Archaeopteryx: Design and development

 electric propulsion was introduced in mid-2014 to allow self-launching.
 Takeoff roll distance is 50 m and rate of climb when fully charged is 2.5 m/s.
 It can run at full power for 11 minutes on one charge.
 The electrical motor uses 10.5 kW at 3800 rpm, and the propeller delivers 370 N when flying at 75 km/h.
 Storage is a 14s1p lithium polymer battery (Kokam) with 40 Ah capacity, delivering 2.07 kWh, maximum 58.8 V and maximum continuous current of 200 amps.

+World record

+In December 2025, at Mollorca, a first ever launch of a glider by bicycle was achieved by 9 cyclists pulling the Archaeopteryx similar to a winch launch.
+Together, the cyclist produced an average of 5.8kW during 90 seconds and got the glider to 100m altitude.
+This event was sponsored by Red Bull.
+Andy Hediger, who was also the initial test pilot, piloted the Archaeopteryx.